-The bill SB240 amends the Code of Alabama 1975 to enhance the involuntary commitment process for individuals with mental health issues, particularly those with co-occurring substance use disorders.
+The bill SB240 amends the Code of Alabama 1975 to enhance the legal framework for the involuntary commitment of individuals with mental health issues, particularly those with co-occurring substance use disorders.
 It empowers probate judges to commit individuals whose substance use disorders are secondary to a primary mental illness diagnosis and modifies the jurisdiction of sheriffs in serving commitment petitions.
 Key insertions include definitions for "co-occurring substance use disorder" and "substance use disorder," which clarify the relationship between these conditions and mental illness.
-The bill also changes the terminology from "person" to "individual" in the context of filing commitment petitions and specifies that such petitions must indicate any secondary diagnoses.
+The bill also changes the terminology from "person" to "individual" in the context of filing commitment petitions and specifies that petitions must indicate if a respondent has a secondary diagnosis of a co-occurring substance use disorder.

 Engrossed: 22-52-1, 22-52-1, 22-52-3, 22-52-7, 22-52-10, 22-52-10, 22-52-10, 22-52-10, 22-52-11